 Eli Tareq El Bechelany-Lynch

-15% of proceeds from pre-order sales will be donated to Taking What We Need.
+15% of proceeds from pre-order sales were donated to Taking What We Need.

 "For me, the power of knot body stems from its courage and unique voice in writing the ache, the ache of chronic pain, the ache of faulty diagnoses and bodily misreadings, and, equally, the ache for honest answers on how to love each other in all our dignity.
 Eli Tareq El Bechelany-Lynch is an artist and philosopher of talent, generosity, and heart."